practicalli/clojure-web-services/heroku/procfile.md

 # Add Procfile

 We tell Heroku how to run our application once its compiled using a simple text file called `Procfile`.

 Using the `web:` directive, we tell Heroku that our application will listen for web traffic (https).
 Heroku sets a value for the port our application can listen to using the `PORT` configuration variable (ports are dynamically assigned).

-> **Note** Create a new file called `Procfile` with the following text
+> ####Note:: Create a new file called `Procfile` with the following text

 ```
 web: java $JVM_OPTS -cp target/todo-list.jar clojure.main -m todo-list.core $PORT